andreas-wilm/andreas-wilm.github.io/_posts/2019-04-24-aller-anfang-ist-schwer.md

 I started this blog to write about Cloud computing, Research and Frickeleien (a wonderful [word from the Rhineland](https://upload.wikimedia.org/wikipedia/commons/b/b5/De-frickeln.ogg)).
-All posts are meant to help me digesting all the wonderful things I learn.
+Posts are mainly meant to help me digesting the cool things I learned.
 Some of them will hopefully be helpful to others.

 Happy frickeling!